Scientific Name

 Peperomias are not particularly hard plants to grow, and their small size and delicate leaves make them perfect for desktops and dish gardens.
 They will rarely overtake their neighbors or shade them out.
 In short, they are perfectly mannered and attractive little plants.

-The biggest problem facing Peperomias are usually related to watering.
+The biggest problem facing Peperomias is usually related to watering.
 They like steadily moist soil but can be very sensitive to overwatering.
-Overwatered Peperomia tends to wilt (paradoxically) or has raised, scab-like protrusions on their leaves.
+Overwatered Peperomias tend to wilt (paradoxically) or have raised scab-like protrusions on their leaves.
 Do not be alarmed if your plant loses a few bottom leaves, but a massive leaf drop is usually due to a temperature change or fertilizer problem.
-Lastly, Peperomias are susceptible to mealybugs, so keep an eye out for cottony white masses on leaves' stems or undersides.
+Lastly, Peperomias are susceptible to mealybugs, so watch for cottony white masses on leaves' stems or undersides.

 Peperomia thrives when slightly pot-bound, so don't overpot them.
-Repot plants in spring, especially to refresh the existing soil, but place either back into the same size container after root-pruning or go up only one pot size.
-The largest Peperomias remain relatively small, so they will never grow into large specimen plants.
+Repot plants in spring, especially to refresh the existing soil, but place them back into the same size container after root-pruning or go up to only one pot size.
+The largest Peperomias remain relatively small and will never grow into large specimen plants.

 See more at How to Grow and Care for Peperomia.